-When you’re searching for quality HVAC services, you usually want a technician that understands what they’re doing.
-Many service companies advertise experienced staff, but how can you know for sure?
-One of the best ways to verify if an HVAC technician has experience is by looking for their certifications.
+When you’re searching for quality HVAC services, you generally want a technician that understands what they’re doing.
+Many service companies advertise experienced staff, but how can you know for certain?
+One of the most consistent ways to verify if an HVAC technician is knowledgeable is by looking for their certifications.
 HVAC certifications should demonstrate proficiency in services like air conditioning repair, installation and maintenance services as well as other key aspects of the industry.

 There are multiple HVAC certifications available.
-Some concentrate on a core body of knowledge professionals should have, while others are a result of industry standards for energy efficiency and sustainability.
-We’ll take a look at key details about some of the most common HVAC certifications you’ll come across in your search for services.
+Some prioritize a core body of knowledge professionals should have, while others are a result of industry standards for energy efficiency and sustainability.
+We’ll review key details about a few of the most common HVAC certifications you’ll find in your search for services.

-The North American Technician Excellence certification is the largest program for HVAC proficiency, with tens of thousands of certified technicians.
-Many organizations like the ACCA and the federal Environmental Protection Agency cooperate with the NATE program to standardize the certification exams.
-To pass, applicants must reach a minimum score of 70%.
+The North American Technician Excellence certification is the largest program for HVAC competency, with tens of thousands of certified technicians.
+Other organizations like the ACCA and the federal Environmental Protection Agency work with the NATE program to standardize the certification testing.
+To pass, participants must reach a minimum score of 70%.
 To maintain NATE certification, technicians must receive additional education or retake an exam every two years.

-Full certification is a multiyear process consisting of four separate tests.
-The first two are created for entry-level technicians while the other set of exams provide full certification including senior-level status:
+Total certification is a multiyear process consisting of four separate tests.
+The first two are designed for entry-level technicians while the final set of exams provide full certification along with senior-level status:

-- Ready-to-Work Certificate – This certificate provides core knowledge and skill sets that can supplement any education or training already completed.
-The Ready-to-Work certification is especially beneficial for recent graduates of trades programs.
+- Ready-to-Work Certificate – This certificate provides core knowledge and skill sets that can reaffirm any education or training already completed.
+The Ready-to-Work certification is particularly beneficial for recent graduates of trade programs.

 - HVAC Support Technician Certificate – After 6 to 12 months of experience, this exam is offered to teach fundamental topics relevant to full NATE certification.

-- Core and Specialty Certification – Once a technician has been in service for two or more years, they can achieve NATE certification.
-Participants will need to pass both the core exam as well as a specialty exam for installation or servicing specific kinds of HVAC equipment.
+- Core and Specialty Certification – Once a technician has been in service for two or more years, they can be tested for full NATE certification.
+Participants will have to pass both the core exam as well as a specialty exam for installation or servicing specific kinds of HVAC systems.

-- Senior-Level Efficiency Analyst Certification – Senior status is the highest NATE certification available.
-Technicians should be certified in two specialty services—one in heating and one in air conditioning—to be eligible to apply for the senior certificate.
+- Senior-Level Efficiency Analyst Certification – Senior status is the highest NATE certification offered.
+Technicians need to be certified in two specialty services—one in heating and another in air conditioning—to be eligible for applying for the senior certificate.

-The American Society of Heating, Refrigerating and Air Conditioning Engineers was founded in 1894.
-ASHRAE and its members share research and education about HVAC products with the intent to encourage sustainability, energy efficiency and high indoor air quality.
+The American Society of Heating, Refrigerating and Air Conditioning Engineers was organized in 1894.
+ASHRAE and its members offer research and education about HVAC equipment with the intent to promote sustainability, energy efficiency and high indoor air quality.
 Through their efforts, ASHRAE creates industry standards with federal recognition.
-These standards are applicable not only to HVAC equipment, but to the buildings themselves as well as their other systems.
+These standards apply not only to HVAC equipment, but to the buildings themselves as well as their other systems.

-Many of ASHRAE standards are focused on commercial properties and industrial facilities, as they frequently have the highest rates of energy expenditure.
+Most of ASHRAE standards are concerned with commercial properties and industrial facilities, as they often have the highest rates of energy expenditure.
 They’ll study how HVAC system design can be improved as well as how equipment should be installed and maintained.
-ASHRAE also monitors how the engineering and architectural design of the building itself affects energy use.
+ASHRAE also researches how the engineering and architectural design of the building itself influences energy use.

 Another national HVAC accreditation organization, the ACCA stands for Air Conditioning Contractors of America.
-This organization calls for rigorous training and facilitates sessions for participants to complete both on-site and online.
-Contractors hoping for accreditation have two programs to choose from:
+This organization calls for rigorous training and hosts sessions for participants to attend both on-site and online.
+Contractors looking for accreditation have two programs to pick from:

-- The Existing Homes Program for Residential Service and Installation (RSI): This track ensures technicians can install, replace and maintain HVAC equipment common in residential properties including homes and apartments.
+- The Existing Homes Program for Residential Service and Installation (RSI): This track ensures technicians can install, replace and maintain HVAC equipment common in residential properties such as homes and apartments.

-- The New Homes Program: The New Homes track focuses on designing and installing HVAC systems with ENERGY STAR®-certified equipment for qualifying homes.
-Random audits are performed to make sure members maintain their proficiency.
+- The New Homes Program: The New Homes track specializes in designing and installing HVAC systems with ENERGY STAR®-certified equipment for qualifying homes.
+Random audits are performed to make sure members maintain their expertise.

-Industry Competency Exams are administered by NATE to make sure technicians meet industry standards for entry-level (one year or less) experience.
-These are distinguished from the NATE certification exams but review similar topics.
-Testing is provided for residential HVAC equipment as well as light commercial heating and cooling.
-Separate tests are even available for commercial refrigeration.
+Industry Competency Exams are offered by NATE to make sure technicians meet industry standards for entry-level (one year or less) experience.
+These are separate from the NATE certification exams but review similar topics.
+Testing is available for residential HVAC equipment as well as light commercial heating and cooling.
+Separate tests are also available for commercial refrigeration.

-To be ICE-certified for residential equipment, technicians will have to pass both a core exam as well as specialty sections for services like furnace installation, service or even knowledge of components.
-Commercial ICE certifications don’t include the core exam and will cover all relevant knowledge instead of specialty sections.
+To be ICE-certified for residential equipment, technicians will need to pass both a core exam as well as specialty courses for services like furnace installation, service or even knowledge of components.
+Commercial ICE certifications don’t include the core exam and will review all relevant knowledge rather than specialty sections.

 EPA Section 608

 The Environmental Protection Agency provides in-depth regulations for the HVAC industry.
 One of the most well-known sets of regulations is the federal Clean Air Act.
-Under Section 608 of the Clean Air Act, the EPA requires technicians who handle equipment capable of releasing refrigerants to pass a certification test.
-To earn the Section 608 Technician Certification, the test will be specific to the equipment the technician works with and administered by an approved organization.
+Under Section 608 of the Clean Air Act, the EPA requires technicians who work with equipment capable of releasing refrigerants to pass a certification test.
+To earn the Section 608 Technician Certification, the test should be specific to the equipment the technician works with and administered by an approved organization.

-The HVAC Excellence Certifications of Achievement cover a wide range of competency tests for varying levels of proficiency in the HVAC industry.
-For example, the Heating, Electrical, Air Conditioning Technology (H.E.A.T.) + student outcome assessments are offered for high school students who have completed qualifying HVAC education programs.
-Further testing is offered for those seeking employment as well as for experienced technicians seeking Professional or Master Specialist accreditation.
+The HVAC Excellence Certifications of Achievement are made up of a wide range of competency tests for varying levels of proficiency in the HVAC industry.
+For example, the Heating, Electrical, Air Conditioning Technology (H.E.A.T.) + student outcome assessments are written for high school students who have completed qualifying HVAC education programs.
+Other testing is offered for those seeking employment as well as for experienced technicians seeking Professional or Master Specialist accreditation.

 The Benefits of Certified HVAC Technicians

-When you request service from technicians who are certified by organizations like NATE, ASHRAE and the ACCA, you’re giving your HVAC system a higher standard of service.
+When you receive service from technicians who are certified by organizations like NATE, ASHRAE and the ACCA, you’re giving your HVAC system a better standard of service.
 Benefits of hiring certified HVAC technicians include:

-Can help lower costs and speed up services: Professionals who spend the time and resources required for these certifications often need less time and fewer resources when servicing your equipment.
-Not only can things like furnace repair, maintenance and installation proceed more quickly, but the faster progress can also reduce labor expenses.
+Can help reduce costs and speed up services: Technicians who devote the time and resources necessary for these certifications often take up less time and fewer resources when servicing your equipment.
+Not only can things like furnace repair, maintenance and installation proceed more quickly, but the faster progress can also lower labor expenses.

 If you’re looking for certified HVAC services in Norco and St. Charles Parish, consider requesting an appointment with Mayeuxs AC & Heating.
 Get in touch by giving us a call at (985) 764-2426 today.